Animal Ambassadors

 Acorn Woodpecker

 Arnold was found on a golf course in Ramona in 2017.
-He kept flying onto the shoulders of a couple and while they repeatedly tried to put him in a tree, he would just fly back to them.
-They let him ride on the golf cart with them for the remainder of their round before they took him to then Fund for Animals, where he was ultimately transferred to Project Wildlife.
+He kept flying onto the shoulders of a couple and when they repeatedly tried to put him in a tree, he would continue to fly back to them.
+They let him ride on their golf cart for the remainder of their round before they took him to Fund for Animals (now San Diego Humane Society’s Ramona Wildlife Center), and he was ultimately transferred to Project Wildlife.
 On exam, he immediately flew out of the carrier and onto the shoulder of one of the vet techs.
-After three months in care Arnold still would readily approach humans, deeming him unfit to be released back into the wild.
-However, due to his comfort level with people he was able to become an Education Ambassador and was named after Arnold Palmer the famous golfer as an homage to his origin.
+After three months in care Arnold still would readily approach humans, making him unfit to be released back into the wild.
+Due to his comfort level with people, he was able to become an Education Ambassador and was named Arnold Palmer after the famous golfer as an homage to his origin.
+After many years of service Arnold was retired from public view due to his advanced age.
+He will be able to live out the rest of his life peacefully with his caregiver.

 Baxter